AbuseIO/AbuseIO/docs/installation.md

 ### Finalizing configuration

 Once completed there are a few settings you will need to configure.
+First off you need to be aware that by default your queue runners are running in --daemon mode (the services from supervisord).
+This is greate for saving CPU and is a lot faster, however does not reread the configuration until the daemon has been restarted.
+So if you change the confguration you will need to restart the supervisord services too!

 Start with `/opt/abuseio/config/main.php` to and copy the main.php into the `/opt/abuseio/config/$ENV` folder. then setup stuff like the sender of your e-mails, where to bounce, etc in the file `/opt/abuseio/config/$ENV/main.php`.